Differentiation through impact part IV

 This article considers how business schools are working to widen access to education and address inequality.
 Interviewee respondents represent business schools in France, Japan, Egypt, Belgium, Switzerland, and Canada.

-How is your Business School addressing social inequality through widening access to educational and/or employment opportunities?
+How is your business school addressing social inequality through widening access to educational and/or employment opportunities?

 Kenji Yokoyama, Dean of External Relations, NUCB Business School: NUCB has been proactive in admitting female workers and managers as students.
 One of our visions is to provide more women with access to the economy and its upper echelons.